Role

 The default state

 The default theme is intentionally neutral.
 No event identity applied, no template bleeding through.
 Clean type, black and white, full contrast.
 It's the base state the system builds from — every themed version starts here.
-One addition made after the wireframes: progress indicators.
+I added progress indicators after the wireframes.
 Even when the flow is short, nobody likes to feel lost.

 THEMING